Click to refer colleagues and get 30% off

 While human adenovirus serotype 5 (Ad5) vectors are most widely used for adenovirus-based applications, a major limitation associated with such vectors is their dependence on the coxsackie and adenovirus receptor (CAR) for infecting target cells.
 Host cells that completely lack or have insufficient expression of CAR cannot be efficiently transduced with Ad5 vectors.
 Ad5/F35 vectors help overcome this limitation by expressing a chimeric fiber protein comprised of the knob and shaft derived from adenovirus serotype 35 (Ad35) and the fiber tail derived from Ad5.
 This enables Ad5/F35 adenoviral vectors to readily transduce CAR-negative cells or cells with low levels of CAR-expression in addition to CAR-positive cells with high levels of CAR expression, by exploiting the ability of the Ad35 fiber protein to attach to target cells via the non-CAR receptor, CD46.
 The chimeric design of Ad5/F35 adenovirus has been highly instrumental in expanding the tropism of adenoviral vectors to cell lines such as hematopoietic cells, primitive stem cells, vascular smooth muscle cells and CAR-negative tumor cells which otherwise exhibit poor transduction efficiency with conventional Ad5 vectors.

-For our gutless adenovirus manufacturing (Figure 1), an expression cassette containing the user-selected gene of interest (GOI) driven by a promoter is first cloned into our gutless adenovirus vector in between the two ITRs.
-Additionally, our vector incorporates stuffer sequences of appropriate lengths for maintaining a final size of above 28 kb between the two inverted terminal repeats (ITRs), which is necessary to facilitate the efficient packaging of virions.
+For our gutless adenovirus manufacturing (Figure 3), an expression cassette containing the user-selected gene of interest (GOI) driven by a promoter is first cloned into our gutless adenovirus vector in between the two inverted terminal repeats (ITRs).
+Additionally, our vector incorporates stuffer sequences of appropriate lengths for maintaining a final size of above 28 kb between the two ITRs, which is necessary to facilitate the efficient packaging of virions.
 The region of the vector flanked by the two ITRs is then released from the plasmid by restriction digestion.
 The released fragment is transfected into packaging cells which are subsequently infected with the helper virus to generate recombinant adenoviral particles.
-Our gutless adenoviral vector system utilizes a helper virus with the packaging signal flanked by two LoxP sites along with packaging cells which stably express Cre recombinase to facilitate Cre-mediated excision of the helper virus packaging signal.
-This prevents the helper virus genome from being packaged into viral particles along with gutless adenoviral genome.
-The adenoviral particles are released into tissue culture medium where they are collected.
+Our gutless adenoviral vector system utilizes a helper virus with the packaging signal flanked by two LoxP sites along with packaging cells which stably express Cre recombinase facilitating Cre-mediated excision of the helper virus packaging signal.
+This prevents the helper virus genome from being packaged into viral particles along with the gutless adenoviral genome.
+Adenoviral particles are released into tissue culture medium where they are collected.

 For ultra-purified gutless adenovirus (in vivo grade), viral particles are further purified and concentrated by cesium chloride (CsCl) gradient ultracentrifugation.
 We measure the optical density (using OD260) of the viral particles to estimate the titer.